-Our Tea Estates harvest top quality CTC and orthodox teas and are popular with customers in the Indian domestic market as well as prominent importers in Germany, UK, USA and Middle East.
+Our Tea Estates manufacture top quality CTC and orthodox teas and are popular among customers in the Indian domestic market as well as with prominent importers in Germany, UK, USA and Middle East.

 Your Company strives to improve its turnover by focusing on increasing yield and quality.
-Significant investment is being made on an ongoing basis into uprooting and replanting in order to improve our yield and quality.
 In the best interest of quality, sustainability and traceability, your Company does not purchase bought leaf in any of its factories.